 Gonzaga University is committed to a holistic model of well-being and health.
 As such, we endorse a humanistic model that builds on the individual strengths of each of us and a deep sense of community to attain and to maintain holistic health.
+You possess character strengths of perspective, perseverance, social intelligence, spirituality, teamwork, leadership, and self-control.

-If you are struggling with mental health issues during this time, know that our community is here to provide you with the resources you need to cope with this crisis and your emotional experience during this time.
+Despite your best efforts, it can be difficult to maintain your mental health during a pandemic.
+You are not alone, and our community is here to provide you with the resources you need to cope with this crisis and your emotional experience during this time.
 As a Gonzaga student, you have access to expert advice from healthcare professionals for many medical and health-related needs:

-- Gonzaga University Health & Counseling Services are available for Main Campus students: (509) 313-4052 - 24-Hour NurseLine: Talk to a registered nurse at no charge: (800) 841-8343 - Providence Sacred Heart Medical Center: (509) 474-3131 - MultiCare Deaconess Hospital: (509) 473-5800
+- Gonzaga University Health & Counseling Services: (509) 313-4052 - 24-Hour NurseLine: Talk to a registered nurse at no charge: (800) 841-8343 - Providence Sacred Heart Medical Center: (509) 474-3131 - MultiCare Deaconess Hospital: (509) 473-5800